March 29, 2022

 A Memorandum of Agreement between Canada and Alberta allows development of gas reserves.
 Before development proceeds, Alberta Energy Corporation (AEC) must identify archaeological sites in the Suffield Block so that protective measures can be taken.
 Oil development, production, and transmission for the South Saskatchewan River Bank Zone must be limited to wells recommended for approval by the Suffield Environmental Advisory Committee (SEAC).
 No oil development in the Middle Sand Hills Zone is allowed until completion of an Environmental Impact Assessment.

-Representatives from various national and provincial environmental agencies form the Suffield Environmental Advisory Committee (SEAC) to advise the Base Commander on the environmental impact of development.
+Representatives from various national and provincial environmental agencies form the Suffield Environmental Advisory Committee (SEAC) advise the Base Commander on the environmental impact of development.

 In March, AWA presents ideas to the Alberta Land use Forum.
 The AWA believes that exploration and exploitation of oil and gas is acceptable so long as damage to the fragile vegetation cover is minimized; and that cattle grazing must be ended when drought conditions subside.

-The Prairie Farm Rehabilitation Agency operates summer pasture to help alleviate the strain of drought conditions on local ranchers.
+The Prairie Farm Rehabilitation Agency (PFRA) operates summer pasture to help alleviate the strain of drought conditions on local ranchers.